Asian Car Brands

 Renault Samsung Logo

-The creators of the Renault Samsung brand are two corporations: French Renault (the main shareholder) and South Korean Samsung Group (through its subsidiary Samsung Card).
-Moreover, Renault has not always been the owner of the joint venture: earlier, its place was occupied by Japanese Nissan, which was one of the co-founders of this project.
+Two corporations created the Renault Samsung brand: French Renault (the main shareholder) and South Korean Samsung Group (through its subsidiary Samsung Card).
+Renault has not always owned the joint venture: earlier, it was occupied by Japanese Nissan, one of the co-founders of this project.
 With the arrival of the French automaker, the model range has expanded considerably.
 Now, it includes not only gasoline cars but also modern electric cars.

 Other